 Obviously, even these strategies are not independent of each other.
 Standards combined with short innovation cycles may offer substantial protection to a computer services firm (Metcalfe and Miles, 1994) and may be a preferred strategy over more formal intellectual property rights methods.
 However, in turn, these strategies when combined with intellectual property legislation can provide quite powerful protective mechanisms for computer software and services companies.
 Nonetheless, this still requires the effective enforcement of intellectual property rights legislation which remains weak.
-One advantage that service firms reliant on the copyright system for intellectual property rights protection have over manufacturing companies that are dependent on the patent system for intellectual property protection, is that they are not obliged to register the copyright; rather, only activate it when they see is being transgressed.
-In this manner, they do not alert potential competitors to new technologies they are developing (unlike patents which stipulates in the public domain the precise technical information about the product, process or molecule that has been registered).
+One advantage that service firms reliant on the copyright system for intellectual property rights protection have over manufacturing companies that are dependent on the patent system for intellectual property protection, is that they are not obliged to register the copyright, rather, only activate it when they see it is being transgressed.
+In this manner, they do not alert potential competitors to new technologies they are developing (unlike for patents which stipulates in the public domain the precise technical information about the product, process or molecule that has been registered).

-5.4 New Dimensions to Intellectual Property Rights
+D. New Dimensions to Intellectual Property Rights

-Adjacent to the introduction of TRIPS and the development of new corporate strategies regarding the protection of intellectual property, there have also been new developments in the generation and delivery of software and new legislation that has changed the balance and context of intellectual property rights within the industry.
+Adjacent to the introduction of TRIPS and the development of new corporate strategies regarding the protection of intellectual property, there have also been new developments in the generation and delivery of software and new legislation changing the balance and context of intellectual property rights within the industry.
 One such key development is the prospective shift away from "packaged" software downloaded from physical disks, CD-ROMS and digital video disks (DVDs) to software that can be downloaded from the Internet.
 Some software has, for a time, already been sold on-line in the form of access fees.
-With the rise of the Internet packaged software could be rapidly replaced by on-line distribution (Hardy, 1998).
+With the rise of the Internet, packaged software could be rapidly replaced by on-line distribution (Hardy, 1998).
 Currently, software consumers often purchase physical software packages, but purchase updates and "patches" over the Internet.
-Third-party update services can provide new versions of software to a consumer by programming the person's computer to regularly "check-in" to a centralized database for updating and installation.
-A further possible option is that software capabilities will not be physically held on the user's computer, but will be "downloaded as needed" with the computer downloading small applications, "applets" at the time they are required (Hardy, 1998).
-Such applications may be usable for a limited time period or may be deleted when not used for a certain period of time.
+Third-party update services can provide new versions of software to consumers by programming their computers to regularly "check-in" to a centralized database for updating and installation.
+A further possible option is that software capabilities will not be physically held on users' computers, but will be "downloaded as needed" (Hardy, 1998).
+Such applications downloaded may be usable for a limited time period or may be deleted when not used for a certain period of time.

 This model for computer development mirrors what currently occurs with applications based on the "Java" computer programming language, where Java programmes are currently downloaded via the Internet.
-However, this prospect is in part based on the wider vision of "thin-client" computing where the computer is basically an intelligent terminal or network computer (NC).
-NCs are little more than a processor chip with a terminal linked through a network cable to a server computer.
-The server houses the thin client's operating system and application software, as well as the files belonging to the user and the user's workgroup (Sheehan, 1999).
+However, this prospect is in part based on the wider vision of "thinclient" computing, where the computer is basically an intelligent terminal or network computer (NC).
+Network Computers are little more than processor chips with terminal links through a network cable to a server computer.
+The server houses the thin client's operating system and application software, as well as the files belonging to users and users' workgroups (Sheehan, 1999).
 Whether this trend of "thin client" computing continues to grow depends on the speed and cost of the Internet, on one hand, and on the other, whether developments in physical storage systems keep pace with the trend toward network downloading.
 If network downloading does gather momentum, it may shift computing toward a network vision which would leave economies with poor telecommunications at a further disadvantage in terms of computer software and services activity.